avatao/blog.avatao.com/_pages/junior_frontend_engineer.md

 ### Minimum qualifications
 - Bachelor's degree in Computer Engineering/Science or equivalent practical experience.
-- Experience in JavaScript, and one or more programming languages.
+- Experience in JavaScript.
 - Good understanding of Git.
 - Good command of English.
-- Strong understanding of object-oriented programming and clean code principles.

 ### Preferred qualifications:
 - Experience using Javascript frameworks: Angular, React or others.
-- Experience developing user-facing applications.
-- Familiarity with the whole web stack, including protocols and web server optimization techniques.
-- Strong sense of web design and attuned to the fundamentals of user experience.
+- Strong understanding of object-oriented programming and clean code principles.
-- 1 year of work experience.

 ### What we offer:

 - Rapid learning possibility.
 - Have an immediate impact with your work on many developers at top companies.
 - Good ambiance, teamwork and cooperation are our core values.
-- Good salary that increases with success.
+- Competitive salary that increases with success.
 - Equity / Stock option.